home » suicide risk

 First, after forming an alliance with a new patient, some therapists begin to spin away from a professional, objective clinical stance and treat seemingly offhand comments about not wanting to live as casual conversation that might be occurring after work over a drink with a friend or in a college dormitory.
 Thus, they may respond sympathetically but not professionally by downplaying the report: "Sometimes I feel that way too—I can understand how you'd get to that place."
 Of course, one must always step back if this comes up and conduct the proper exam for intent, means, etc., and take appropriate action.
 Second, some therapists undervalue the power of a contract, since patients sometimes say something like, "Well ...
 I'll say that if you want me to, but I don't know if my word is worth anything."
 The fact is, in the context of a good therapeutic relationship, the contract is very powerful, the occasional report to the contrary notwithstanding.

 Rosa E. Garcia-Peltoniemi, PhD, is Staff Clinical Psychologist and Senior Consulting Clinician at the Center for Victims of Torture.
-For the past 22 years she has been at the forefront of developing clinical services for refugees and asylum seekers who have suffered torture at the hands of foreign government both in the U.S. and internationally.
+Since 1987 she has been at the forefront of developing clinical services for refugees and asylum seekers who have suffered torture at the hands of foreign government both in the U.S. and internationally.
 Here is what she states regarding specific issues in treating survivors of torture in this country:

 For torture survivor clients trying to obtain asylum in the U.S., adverse decisions carrying the risk of deportation to the very countries in which they were tortured are frequently times of increased suicidal risk.
 The prospect of being sent back becomes not only very frightening but also an intolerable repetition of a past that was already extremely costly to escape.
 It is not unusual for torture survivors in these situations to say that they would rather die by their own means than return to their countries and be tortured again.
 Even less drastic immigration outcomes such as being put on an ankle brace electronic monitor, a practice that has become increasingly common, can carry an increased risk of suicide for torture survivors.
 Diagnoses of illnesses perceived as terminal or to bring shame (e.g. HIV/AIDS) are also triggers for suicidal ideation in torture survivors; chronic, debilitating illnesses preventing the survivor from taking care of important obligations such as providing or caring for family members often lead to suicidal thinking based on the belief that loved ones would not be burdened, would be better off, happy, etc., following their deaths.
 Interpersonal losses, particularly the death of parents and children left behind in the country of origin, but also through divorce or abandonment, also tend to be triggers for suicidal risk amongst torture survivors.
 Many survivors from various different cultures have stated that they don't talk about problems unless they are asked; to talk about suicide carries an even higher burden due to cultural proscriptions for some or simply because of the belief that the rest of the community is also suffering in various different ways.
 Finding ways to give survivors permission to say how they are feeling then becomes extremely important for clinicians and includes knowing culturally sensitive ways to ask about suicidal ideation.
 Consultation with knowledgeable cultural providers is a must.
 Finally, it is important to keep in mind that many torture survivors have suffered traumatic brain injury which may lead to less predictable responses to psychiatric medications, increased risk for adverse outcomes, and an overall requirement of close collaboration across disciplines.